Skip to content

 • Agents describe what to show (components and structure)

-• Clients decide how it looks (colors, fonts, spacing)
+• Renderers decide how it looks (colors, fonts, spacing)

 Styling Layers